navigating-stories/orange-story-navigator/doc/widgets/tutorial7.md

 ![Workflow](../../doc/widgets/images/cluster_results.png)

+Note that the **Hierarchical Clustering** widget allows you to choose the number of clusters and the linkage method.
+For this tutorial, we used the Ward linkage method to group similar stories into clusters.
+You can adjust the number of clusters by changing the **Top N** parameter, or else in the dendrogram shift with your mouse on the axis.
+One way of determining the proper amount of clusters is by looking at the length of the dendrogram branches.
+The longer the branch, the more dissimilar the stories are.

 **Widget details:**
 - **Distances:** Computes distance matrix based on selected distance measures.
 - **Hierarchical Clustering:** Groups similar stories into clusters using methods like Ward linkage.

 ### Step 5: Summarize clusters with ChatGPT

 Deploy the **ChatGPT Summarize** widget to generate summaries for each cluster, providing insights into shared themes or settings.
+In the prompt, ask ChatGPT to summarize the common characteristics of each cluster.
+Here, we used the following prompt in the **start** field:

+*what is specific to the story setting of the following list of fairytales?
+Provide your answer in terms of the setting, if possible*

+In the **end** field, we used the following prompt: *Answer with up to ten words*.

+Based on your selected cluster in the dendrogram in the previous widget, the name of the cluster is provided in the **answer** field of the chatGPT summarize widget.

 ![Workflow](../../doc/widgets/images/chatgpt_summarize.png)